kairos-io/kairos-docs/content/en/docs/Advanced/sys-extensions.md

 Again, only the files in the last step would be converted into a system extension, so we would get the contents of the extracted tar archive at the `/usr/local/bin/` path.

 After building the chosen Dockerfile, we would just need to run osbuilder with the `sysext` command and the key and certificate, like we would do with `systemd-repart`.
-Notice that we are binding the local `keys/` dir into the container `/keys` dir for ease of access to the given keys and the current dir under `/build` on the container so we set the `--output=/build` flag when calling Enki:
+Notice that we are binding the local `keys/` dir into the container `/keys` dir for ease of access to the given keys and the current dir under `/build` on the container so we set the `--output=/build` flag when calling auroraboot:

 ```bash
 $ docker run \